Logo Design

 Is the Jaguar Leaper logo still used?

 Yes, absolutely.
 The Leaper is the primary brand identifier for Jaguar.
-It's used as the primary logo in all digital marketing, in print, and as a badge on the rear of its vehicles.
+It’s used as the primary logo across all digital marketing and print, and as a badge on the rear of its vehicles.

 What’s the difference between the Jaguar and “SS” logo?